AntibodyEngineers/2025-Antibodies-and-AI/iCn3D.md

 ---
 ### Running localy
 Within the web_root directory iCn3D can be launched in one of three ways:
-1. MacOS   - open icn3d/full.html
+1. MacOS   - open icn3d/full.html | open icn3d/index.html
 2. python  - python3 -m http.server | python3 -m webbrowser 'http://localhost:8000/icn3d/?type=pdb&url=/path_to_file.pdb'
 3. node.js - http-server -a localhost -o '/icn3d/?type=pdb&url=/path_to_file.pdb'

-Caveats:
+> [!TIP]
->node.js does not require http as it is 'http://localhost:8080', a system default port.
+> node.js does not require http as it is 'http://localhost:8080', a system default port.
->type=collection does not work at this time.
+> type=collection does not work at this time.
+> the above commands assume an index.html file is present, other html files can be specified.
+In those cases the url should include the file, e.g. '/icn3d/full.html?...'

 ## Node scripts
 iCn3D ships with example node.js scripts that can be used to automate analyses such as determining the amino acid intercations between a paratope and epitope.
 To use a set of node modues must be installed in the orginal icn3d directory